RatseerOfRattesse/COAWiki/docs/Worldbuilding/The Cosmos/Firmament Theory/Metasphere.md

 Both can exist separately but have a symbiotic relationship.
 Metaphysical matter takes hold of physical vessels in order to influence physical reality.
 Physical matter is dependent on metaphysical forces to fuel life.

-Physical matter cannot exist in a metaphysical space, but metaphysical matter can exist in a physical space – a reality.
+Physical matter cannot exist in a metaphysical space, but metaphysical matter can exist coterminous to a location in a physical space – a reality.
 If physical matter is introduced to a metaphysical space, it will simply unexist, whilst metaphysical matter in a reality will drift out if not anchored.